 As of the 2017 ACS, minorities constituted approximately 30 percent of the total population in Fayette County (Table 3-16).
 This percentage is higher than the state minority percentage of 22.2.
 In the Project Area, BG 1, CT 603 had a minority population of 87.7 percent, and BG 2, CT 608 had a minority population of 43.5 percent.
-The Project Site had an estimated minority population of 51.7 percent, higher than the county, state, and nation.
 According to the USEPA EJSCREEN, an environmental justice screening and mapping tool, on the Project Site and within a 1-mile radius of the Project Site, the minority population is estimated to be 64 percent (USEPA 2019d).
 While the USCB and USEPA findings differ, both indicate a minority population in the Project Area exceeding the 50 percent threshold noted in CEQ guidance.
 The prominent minority race or ethnicity in the Project Area was Black or African American.
 Within BG 2, CT 608, an Asian population (designated as Other Asian) ranked second most numerous, accounting for approximately 9 percent of the population.
 A Hispanic or Latino population ranked second most numerous within BG 1, CT 603, composing approximately one percent of the population.